PetWorm/LARVIO/README.md

 # LARVIO
-Lightweight, Accurate and Robust monocular Visual Inertial Odometry is based on hybrid EKF VIO.
-It is featured by augmenting features with long track length into the filter state by 1D IDP of MSCKF to provide accurate positioning results.
+LARVIO is short for Lightweight, Accurate and Robust monocular Visual Inertial Odometry, which is based on hybrid EKF VIO.
+It is featured by augmenting features with long track length into the filter state of MSCKF by 1D IDP to provide accurate positioning results.

 ## Acknowledgement